 Tennessee cattle producers are primarily cow-calf operators.
-All of the state's cow-calf operators compose the target audience for the Master Beef Producer portion of this planned program.
+All of the state's cow-calf operators compose the target audience for this planned program.

 Target for the number of persons(contacts) to be reached through direct and indirect contact methods